Saifa36622/Ros_exam/README.md

   Once RQT is launched, follow these steps to visualize and modify the parameters:

   1.Open the Parameter Plugin:
-  In RQT, go to the Plugins menu at the top, navigate to Configuration → Dynamic Reconfigure.
+  In RQT, go to the Plugins menu at the top, navigate to Configuration → Dynamic Reconfigure or Parameter Reconfigure.
 This will open the Parameter window, where you can view and modify the active parameters in your system.

 ![image](https://github.com/user-attachments/assets/961c00e3-1b6a-46a7-b8ca-d31a41fc7593)
 ![image](https://github.com/user-attachments/assets/843fe3f6-618d-462b-bf7b-92f50000a681)